mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Factory Method/README.md

 Factory Method design pattern like Abstract Factory also belongs to Creation group of design patterns.
 It helps to separate creation of objects from using them.
 This technique increase code reusability, decrease code coupling.
 The client's code doesn't even know what concrete type of object it works with as factory method returns abstract object (or interface).
 Only this abstract method implementation knows what type of object should be created, how to create it and how to configure it to be ready to be used by the client.

 Factory Method design principle almost similar to Abstract Factory design pattern and has the same idea in general.
-We need to describe a factory abstract class with partial implementation and one factory method for objects creation in it, let subclasses choose needed configuration to help the abstract class fully create and configure an object to pass in back to the client (also this can be solved without subclassing but dependency injection).
+We need to describe a factory abstract class with partial implementation and one factory method for objects creation in it, let subclasses choose a needed configuration to help the abstract class fully create and configure an object to pass in back to the client (also this can be solved without subclassing but dependency injection).

 As we are iOS developers let create en example on the code that we work every day with.
 We will create a factory that creates database services with different configurations, these configurations will be provided with subclasses of factory abstract class.
 The client will be allowed to call only one factory method to get a database service object.